-Before this procedure, you will need to decide if you want to receive:
+Most patients do not have sedation for this procedure, and do not have any complaints during or after the procedure.
+You will need to decide if you want to receive:

 - Only local anesthetic.
 This medicine will numb the area where the sheath is inserted.
 You will be fully awake during the procedure.
 If you have only local anesthetic: - You can return to your usual activities after your procedure. - You may drive yourself home and will not need to have someone stay with you there. - Both local anesthetic and sedation.
 Sedation will make you relaxed and sleepy during the procedure.
 If you have both sedation and local anesthetic: - You may receive oral sedation in pill form or by intravenous line (IV).
 If you have IV sedation, an IV will be inserted into a vein in your arm. - You may not drive yourself home. - Most patients do not have sedation for this procedure, and do not have any complaints during or after the procedure.